distributeaid/docs/needs-assessment/collections.md

 * `updatedAt`
 * `updatedBy`

 Other fields (such as `name`) are determined by the data requirements specific to each collection and are added manually during collection creation or during updates.

 Some collections also contain auto-populated fields configured during setup.
-For details about these specific fields, see [field-types](./field-types.md).
+For details about these specific fields, see [our field types documentation](./field-types.md).

+For more information on Strapi content-types, including the collection type, and creating content-types manually, see these [Strapi docs](https://docs.strapi.io/cms/features/content-type-builder).

+>**NOTE**: All current Strapi collections related to Needs Assessment have been created manually.
+They were not generated using Strapi's AI features.